fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/setup/authenticate.md

 ### API Access Token

 **We will generate an API Access Token during onboarding**.
-You can view this token via the Fast UI once, so be sure to copy and store this in a safe place where you normally store your credentials (i.e. AWS Secret Store).
+You can view this token via the Fast UI once, so be sure to copy and store this in a safe place where you normally store your credentials (e.g. AWS Secret Store).
 This API Token will be used to authenticate your calls to Fast.

 ### App ID

-**We will assign your app a unique identifier during onboarding**.
+**We will assign your app a unique identifier (`app_id`) during onboarding**.
 This ID will be included in every call you make to Fast in the Headers, discussed below.

 ### App Secret